dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 To use the **Mobile Document Scanner**, first obtain its library files.
 You can acquire them from one of the following sources:

-1. [**GitHub**](https://github.com/Dynamsoft/document-scanner-javascript) – Contains the source files for the **MDS** SDK, which can be compiled into library files.
+1. [**GitHub**](https://github.com/Dynamsoft/document-scanner-javascript) – contains the source files for the **MDS** SDK, which can be compiled into library files.
-2. [**npm**](https://www.npmjs.com/package/dynamsoft-document-scanner) – Provides precompiled library files via npm for easier installation.
+2. [**npm**](https://www.npmjs.com/package/dynamsoft-document-scanner) – provides precompiled library files via npm for easier installation.
-3. [**CDN**](https://cdn.jsdelivr.net/npm/dynamsoft-document-scanner) – Delivers precompiled library files through a CDN for quick and seamless integration.
+3. [**CDN**](https://www.jsdelivr.com/package/npm/dynamsoft-document-scanner) – delivers precompiled library files through a CDN for quick and seamless integration.

 You can choose one of the following methods to set up a Hello World page:

-1. **Build from source** – Download the source files from GitHub and compile the library files yourself.
+1. **Build from source** – download the source files from GitHub and compile the library files yourself.
-2. **Use precompiled scripts** – Use the precompiled resource scripts from npm or the CDN for a quicker setup.
+2. **Use precompiled scripts** – use the precompiled resource scripts from npm or the CDN for a quicker setup.
-3. **Self-host resources** - Self-host both MDS and its dependencies on your web server.
+3. **Self-host resources** - self-host both MDS and its dependencies on your web server.

 <div class="multi-panel-switching-prefix"></div>